This time I’m going all in.

 Less floundering; more results.

-The last two required a lot more “figuring it out.”
+My last two Content Challenges required a lot more “figuring it out.”
 For this one, it’s mostly figured out.

 Now all that’s left is to set it up and let it run.